Understanding the ferromagnetic insulating state in Cr doped VO$_2$: Results and Discussion

-In order to understand the electronic and magnetic properties of V$_{1-x}$Cr$_{x}$O$_2$, we first consider 12.5 \% Cr doping.
-This is explored by considering a supercell which has eight V atoms in it and replacing one V in it by a Cr atom.
+In the antiferromagnetic configuration labelled AFM1, the coupling between the atoms in a chain is ferromagnetic.
+The neighbouring chains are however coupled antiferromagnetically.
+The other antiferromagnetic configuration that was explored had the V atoms coupled antiferromagnetically along the chain, while they were ferromagnetic between nearest neighbor chains.
+This was labelled AFM2.
 The unit cell parameters were optimised for each of the magnetic configurations considered.
 They did not show very large changes between the different configurations.
-The total energies were determined for the ferromagnetic as well as various antiferromagnetic configurations.
-These are listed in Table I. Each unit cell has four V chains running in the $c$-direction.
-This is also the direction in which the distance between neighboring V atoms is the shortest and is equal to 2.99 \AA in the undoped case and becomes 2.97/3.03 \AA{} in the doped case.
-The other V-V bondlengths in the plane perpendicular to the c-direction are 3.54 \AA{}.
-The configuration which is closest in energy to the ferromagnetic configuration has the V atoms coupled ferromagnetically within the chain.
-However, the coupling of nearest neighbor V atoms in the ab-plane is antiferromagnetic.
-This is labelled as AFM1.
-Another configuration which was explored had the V atoms coupled antiferromagnetically along the chain.
-This was labelled AFM2 and had the V atoms in nearest neighbour chains coupled ferromagnetically.
-As we have a doped Cr atom which carries a different moment than the V atoms, we find a net moment for each of the antiferromagnetic configurations probed and this has been indicated in Table I. The ferromagnetic configuration is found to be more stable than the closest antiferromagnetic configuration AFM1 by 100 meV.
+The total energies determined for the ferromagnetic as well as various antiferromagnetic configurations are listed in Table~\ref{ch_CrVO2_tab.1}.
+The ferromagnetic configuration is found to be more stable than the closest antiferromagnetic configuration AFM1 by 100 meV per supercell.
+As we have a doped Cr atom which carries a different moment than the V atoms, we find a net moment for each of the antiferromagnetic configurations probed and this has been indicated in Table ~\ref{ch_CrVO2_tab.1}.
 While the experimental ground state has not been examined at this composition, it has been found to be a ferromagnetic insulator at 10, 18 and 20 \%.
-This seems rather strange, so we examine the density of states at 12.5$\%$ where we already found a ferromagnetic ground state to be stabilized.
+The presence of a ferromagnetic insulating state seems unusual, so we examine the density of states at 12.5$\%$ where we already found a ferromagnetic ground state to be stabilized to see if one finds an insulating state also.